Rogers throws 4 TDs as Mississippi St. tops Vanderbilt 45-6 - WHIZ News

 Rogers threw for first-half touchdowns of 31 and nine yards to Polk, and to wide receiver Rufus Harvey for six yards.
 He added one more in the third quarter with a nine-yard completion to wide receiver Malik Heath.

 The Bulldogs set the offensive pace for the afternoon scoring a touchdown on their first drive.
 Running back Jo’quavious Marks added a five-yard run in the fourth quarter.
-Chance Lovertich, replacing Rogers, threw a 28-yard touchdown pass with 51 seconds left in the game.
+Chance Lovertich, replacing Rogers, threw a 28-yard touchdown pass to Rara Thomas with 51 seconds left in the game.

+Few things went wrong for the Bulldogs on offense or defense, but Leach was particularly pleased with the way his team handled turnover and penalty situations.

+“I thought we did a lot better job of fighting through adversity,” Leach said.
+“We did some really good stuff.
+If we stubbed our toe or made a mistake we did a good job of battling through that.
+The guys stayed locked into their jobs better rather than sitting and dwelling on something that didn’t work out our way.
+We have been fighting that for awhile.”

-Vanderbilt settled for a pair of field goals with Joseph Bulovas hitting from 27 yards out in the second quarter and from 41 yards in the third quarter.
+Vanderbilt settled for a pair of field goals with Joseph Bulovas hitting from 27 yards in the second quarter and from 41 in the third quarter.

+“We are disappointed,” Vanderbilt coach Clark Lea said.
+“We have things we have to work on across the board.
+We are going to get back to work.”

 THE TAKEAWAY